 General Tso’s chicken is a Chinese-American dish of fried chicken pieces tossed in a tangy sauce.
 This dish is similar to sesame or orange chicken, but this sauce has a little bit of spice or heat behind it.

 Typically, rice is served with this dish.
 My rice of choice is basmati, but you can use any rice that you prefer.
 If you are wanting to make a full-spread Chinese meal, I would suggest chow mien noodles and ginger snap peas.

 Ingredients and Variations

-- Chicken I like to use boneless skinless chicken breast, but you can use boneless skinless chicken thighs.
+- Chicken I like to use boneless skinless chicken breasts, but you can use boneless skinless chicken thighs.
 It really depends on your preference and what you have on hand.

 - Sauce Hoisin sauce, chicken broth, and cornstarch are what make the sauce for this Chinese food favorite.

 - Spices The spices are where you can really customize it to how you would like it.
 You can add additional chili peppers for more heat, or you can cut the heat in half or quarter for less spice.
 It all depends on how you like your spice.
 As well, ginger and garlic add a lot of great flavor to this dish as well.
 You can play around with the garlic and ginger by adding more or less to your taste preference.